- Class B cemetery trust members are appointed by the Governor in Council on the recommendation of the Minister for Health.

 Application form and guidelines

 Applications for appointment are made directly to the relevant cemetery trust.
-The applicant is required to complete the (the application form) and submit it to the trust for consideration.
-If the trust endorses the application, the trust chairperson is required to complete Part H and Part I of the application form.
+The applicant (including a member seeking reappointment) is required to complete the (the application form) and submit it to the trust for consideration.
+If the trust endorses the application, the trust chairperson (or an authorised person if the chairperson is unavailable) is required to complete Part F (where applicable) and Part G of the application form.

 Note: Applicants must complete the current application form.
 Previous versions of the application form will not be accepted.